 The missing numbers

 In most Muslim pockets across Mumbai and the adjoining Thane district, raids are periodically carried out as a concerted exercise between the local police and the intelligence bureau of the state CID.
-National Crime Record Bureau (NCRB) data indicates that after West Bengal, Maharashtra and Karnataka have most numbers of cases get registered under the Foreigners Act.
+National Crime Record Bureau (NCRB) data indicates that after West Bengal, Maharashtra and Karnataka have most numbers of cases registered under the Foreigners Act.
 Police officials claim that suspected Bangladeshis outnumber other foreigners migrating to these states.
 Among these suspected Bangladeshis, almost all are Bengali-speaking Muslims.

 There is no way to ascertain how many of those migrating to the city are actually Indian nationals.
 The state police call it “classified information” and do not make the data of those booked and tried under the Foreigners Act public.
 The NCRB data was last made available in 2016.
 Just going by the orders uploaded on the district court’s website, it becomes clear that every second case ends in an acquittal.

+Acquittal, however, doesn’t ensure that the person is free from further legal hurdles.
 “Even after the courts here convict a person under the law, their repatriation can be completed only after a local contact is established in their parent country.
 In many cases, contact can’t be established and the arrested person ends up in prison for much longer than the stipulated period,” a senior official in the Bangladesh High Commission, privy to the process, told The Wire.